the great instagram debate: has the app helped or hurt the fight against fashion plagiarism? | read | i-D

 It's been seven years since the birth of Instagram.
 Seven pretty great years, if you ask most people who indulge in a regular scroll.
 In its short life, Instagram has grown from an image editing app (remember editing a photo on Instagram only to upload it to Facebook?) into a handheld gallery space and inspiration database.
-It's created fanbases for otherwise ordinary people, and lucrative careers for others.
-For a seven-year-old it's initiated a lot of cultural change, especially within the art world, reshaping how we talk about artistic plagiarism.
+It's created fanbases for otherwise ordinary people and lucrative careers for others.
+It's initiated a lot of cultural change, especially within the art world, reshaping how we talk about artistic plagiarism.

 "I'd be interested to know whether Instagram, in this instance, has been more beneficial or more harmful," says Zerbo.
 "I think all of this talk about idea theft, it's got young designers and artists thinking more strategically about when they're sharing things.
 I think we could all be a little more strategic, really.
 Because by finding ideas on Instagram, through a hashtag or a search page, these big brands are being strategic.
 For instance, if you have a brilliant idea, don't share it until you're actually ready to make it or sell it," Zerbo says.
 "That's a big takeaway."